There’s that buzzword again, you know – the one you can’t stop hearing no matter what you do?

 If you haven’t been sidetracked while working (errr…trying to) by GIFs and memes for hours on end, I don’t even know you anymore.

-They are fun, often funny, and can pack a wallop when done right for your content marketing strategy.
+They are fun, often funny, and can pack a wallop when done right for your content strategy.
 Consider it entertainment, but again, be sure to bring it back around somehow, even a little, to your brand.

 We love memes.